Siyaaan/TheVaultOfCuriosity/1-Fleeting Notes/2d MMORPG.md

 Let us be clear with the content of the game.
-So there's some dungeons and raids, classes of characters amazing skills that have variety of skillset from mechanically to be tricky, boss, grinding, [[Making a legacy for the players]], different category of sub games, [[ability for a player to cook]], [[ability for players to farm]], [[A leader can talk to the developer]], [[A voting system in the mmorpg]], can be a moba, can be war, engineer a permanent place in the world, a good worldbuilding which then changes overtime, events, festivals, alchemy, fantasy creature, [[a good randomness]], mysteriest
+So there's some dungeons and raids, classes of characters amazing skills that have variety of skillset from mechanically to be tricky, boss, grinding, [[Making a legacy for the players]], different category of sub games, , , [[A leader can talk to the developer]], [[A voting system in the mmorpg]], can be a moba, can be war, engineer a permanent place in the world, a good worldbuilding which then changes overtime, events, festivals, alchemy, fantasy creature, [[a good randomness]], mysteriest
 0
 everyupdate, there will be a chance for players to discover it in the world and the will get credited for it.